What is a Stye (a.k.a. Sty or Hordeolum)?

 What Causes a Stye or a Chalazion?

-The most common cause of a stye or a chalazion is the clogging, and secondary infection, of one of the glands in your eyelid known as a meibomian gland (most commonly with staphylococcus).
+The most common cause of a stye or a chalazion is the clogging, and secondary infection, of one of the glands in your eyelid known as meibomian glands.
+The most common bacteria involved is Staphylococcus.

 Symptoms of a Stye or Chalazion: